news-catalyst/webiny-tinynewsdemo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This readme is a work in progress and will be updated as we make progress.
-For now, the site is a basic react app with [bulma themes](https://jenil.github.io/bulmaswatch/) as an add-on (we're using the `Journal` theme for now).
+For now, the site is a basic react app with [bulma themes](https://jenil.github.io/bulmaswatch/) as an add-on (we're using the `Journal` theme for now), making a limited number of data calls via [graphql queries](https://github.com/news-catalyst/webiny-tinynewsdemo/blob/develop/src/graphql/queries.js) to retrieve content created in a webiny admin app (aka "cms").

 ## Setup

+_Note: You should already have webiny setup before trying to run this react application.
+Follow the [quick start guide](https://docs.webiny.com/docs/get-started/quick-start)._

 You'll need to create a `.env` file in the root of your repo's top-level directory.
 It should contain the following environment variables that will let this react app interact with webiny APIs: